 The oral appliance, worn while you sleep, repositions your tongue and moves your jaw forward, preventing your tongue from blocking your airway.
 During your visit to the Denver, CO dental office, your dentist will fit you with your custom-made appliance.
 Oral appliances are not only comfortable and quiet, but don’t require electricity or take up too much room in your luggage while you’re traveling.

 Are you ready to try a new sleep apnea treatment?
-Call Dr. Wilk, your dentist at Denver Sleep Apnea Center in Denver, CO, at (303) 758-4865 to schedule your appointment.
+Call Dr. Wilk, your dentist at Denver Sleep Apnea Center in Denver, CO, at (303) 758-4865 to schedule your appointment or fill out our online form.